VIOLETBUGZ/VIOLETBUGZ/README.md

 <p align="center"> 𝗯𝗲𝗳𝗼𝗿𝗲 𝘆𝗼𝘂 𝗶𝗻𝘁𝗲𝗿𝗮𝗰𝘁 i'm 18, i have very very bad social anxiety so please be patient with me if i seem shy or nervous or if i dont reply to a message/ping for a while. i struggle with holding conversations and responding to stuff if we're not close, and i also tend to get really jealous and super attached easily but i try not to be annoying about it. i am very very sensitive and can get really emotionally unstable sometimes so pls be kind .... also dont make "im gonna touch you" jokes about me and dont flirt with me.

-<p align="center"> 𝗱𝗼 𝗻𝗼𝘁 𝗶𝗻𝘁𝗲𝗿𝗮𝗰𝘁 if you're below 15 or above 21, are apart of any sort of basic dni criteria, or make "clanker" jokes you guys are unfunny. i do not have a very specific dni list other than that but i block freely. i do not like any mafioso ships, ichance, zukaheart, or scythestaff (scythe is 40 wtf u guys shipping that for). if u ship those, you can still interact, just dont talk about them around me.
+<p align="center"> 𝗱𝗼 𝗻𝗼𝘁 𝗶𝗻𝘁𝗲𝗿𝗮𝗰𝘁 if you're below 15 or above 21, are apart of any sort of basic dni criteria, or make "clanker" jokes you guys are unfunny. i do not have a very specific dni list other than that but i block freely. i do not like any mafioso ships, ichance, zukaheart, or vinehammer/scythestaff (vine is 20 wtf u guys shipping that for). if u ship those, you can still interact, just dont talk about them around me.

 ### <p align="center"> ![Untitled8_20250704212826](https://github.com/user-attachments/assets/9ce7ea92-1e89-487e-8a78-618250380bc2)